vishvAsa/vedAH/meta/articles/keith/5_THE_PHILOSOPHY_OF_THE_VEDA/28_THE_PHILOSOPHY_OF_THE_UPANISADS/08_The_Supreme_and_the_Individual_Souls.md

 4

-Grundlage des älteren Buddhismus, p.
+Grundlage des ālteren Buddhismus, p.
 114; S. Z. Aung, Compendium of Philo- sophy, pp. 277 ff.

 But the CU. iii.
 13. 1 has susayaḥ for the entrances into the heart of eye, ear, speech, mind, and air.